SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 # 3. ReVanced YouTube

 ## 3.1.
-Unable to open/launch ReVanced youtube
+Unable to open/launch ReVanced youtube / ReVanced crashing

 Probably one of the following: